bduranvinet/SENTINEL-ed/README.md

 # SENTINEL - Smart Environmental Nucleic-acid Tracking using Inference from Neural-networks for Early-warning Localization

 > [!IMPORTANT]
-> This is an educational repository for installing ADAPT dependencies for CRISPR-based environmental biosurveillance deployments (SENTINEL education or SENTINEL-ed).
-Many things in this repository have been adapted from the [Original ADAPT repository](https://github.com/broadinstitute/adapt/blob/main/) to enhance accessibility.
+> This is an educational repository for installing ADAPT dependencies for CRISPR-based environmental biosurveillance (CRISPR-eBx) deployments, such as SENTINEL education (SENTINEL-ed).
+Many things in this repository have been adapted from the [Original ADAPT repository](https://github.com/broadinstitute/adapt/blob/main/) to enhance educational accessibility.
+The original repository is recommended if you want to develop ADAPT further.
+There is a copy of the ADAPT v1.6.0 repository in this repo if ever required.

 >[!NOTE]
 > Our SENTINEL article has been accepted at the [Environmental DNA journal](https://onlinelibrary.wiley.com/journal/26374943), where all this pipeline and similar procedure was done.
 >
 > You can explore our article at [Durán-Vinet et al. CRISPR-based environmental biosurveillance assisted via artificial intelligence design of guide-RNAs (in press)](https://onlinelibrary.wiley.com/journal/26374943)

 ## Table of contents